 29 May 2017

-Statement on the International Day of United Nations Peacekeepers
+Statement on the International Day of UN Peacekeepers, 2017

 On this International Day of United Nations Peacekeepers, the Global Centre for the Responsibility to Protect pays tribute to UN peacekeepers deployed around the world and recognizes the sacrifice of those who lost their lives in the service of peace and the protection of civilians.